alvinkli/Deep-Feature-Consistent-VAE/README.md

 # KaggleFashionCVAE
-This documents how I implemented a convolutional variational autoencoder network on the Kaggle Fashion Dataset
+This documents how I used a convolutional variational autoencoder network to explore the latent space of the Kaggle Fashion Dataset.